did-app/did-elixir/README.md

 We will ensure that authentication is always handled by writing a plug that will be added to the pipeline before the controller is called.

-Add a view module to generate the `render` functions used in this controller.
+Add a view module in `lib/my_notes_web/views/note_view.ex` to generate the `render` functions used in this controller.

 ```elixir
 defmodule MyNotesWeb.NoteView do